ShaunFerris/Coding-Note-Taking/Webdev/Webdev - FSO - Validation and ESLint.md

 ![terminal output from npm run lint](https://fullstackopen.com/static/07f46b5e48a00a479880e6625fcf342f/5a190/lint2.png)

 If there is something wrong in your configuration file, the lint plugin can behave quite erratically.

+## Next
+This is the end of part three of FSO.
+Part four covers testing node applications and implementing auth, and begins here: [[Webdev - FSO - Structuring a backend project]]